ampersanda/-aleph-personal-blog2/content/md/pages/about.md

 Flutter was the new addiction to me.
 I enjoy doing it until now.

-I am, now, also exploring new Clojure → Dart things that I excited to, [ClojureDart](https://github.com/Tensegritics/ClojureDart) by.
+I am, now, also exploring new Clojure → Dart things that I excited to, [ClojureDart](https://github.com/Tensegritics/ClojureDart).

 Made simple utility from it and for it to.
 Please check [cljds](https://pub.dev/packages/cljds) out.